matgroe/openhab-addons/bundles/org.openhab.binding.giraone/README.md

 - `giraone:switch-lamp`: Switches a lamp On/Off and offers status information.
 - `giraone:switch-power-outlet`: Switches a power outlet and offers status information.
 - `giraone:shutter-venetian-blind`: Offers information about shutter position and let the shutter move up/down.
-- `giraone:heating-cooling-underfloor`: Sets the temperature for your underfloor heater and gives some status information.
+- `giraone:heating-underfloor`: Sets the temperature for your underfloor heater and gives some status information.
 - `giraone:shutter-roof-window`: Offers information about roof window position and open/closes the window.
 - `giraone:shutter-awning`: open/closes the awning.
 - `giraone:function-scene`: executes a function scene as configured within the Gira Smart Home

 ## Discovery

 The Gira One Server Binding is getting discovered within the local network via UPNP.
 After entering the credentials, all available things are getting discovered as well and will be sent to the _Things Inbox_.